artur-rios/common/docs/data.md

 ## ICrudRepository

-An interface that can be used to implement CRUD (Create, Read, Update, Delete) database operations on repository classes.
-It's a generic interface that can be used with any class that represents a database entity.
-It requires a type parameter that must be a class that inherits from the [Entity](#Entity) class.
+An interface for implementing CRUD (Create, Read, Update, Delete) database operations on repository classes.
+It is generic and requires a type parameter that inherits from the [Entity](#Entity) class.

 [Source code](../src/ArturRios.Common.Data/Interfaces/ICrudRepository.cs)